Here are my general rules of safety as well as some specific recommendations if you will be engaging in solo paddling.

 Learn To Swim

 To me, swimming is a life skill that should be taught to everyone.
-I understand that this is an elitist view that I am fortunate enough to make from a place of privilege since I was allowed to learn to swim as a child.
+I understand that this is an elitist view.
+I am fortunate enough to be in a place of privilege since I was afforded the opportunity to learn to swim as a child.
 My mom grew up in what is now the Democratic Republic of the Congo and she did not learn to swim as a child.
 One of her brothers drowned in his twenties in a fishing accident ostensibly because he could not swim.
-As a child, I always wondered why he would not have learned how to swim, especially, if he was going to get into fishing as employment.
-The answer I later learned is because there are crocodiles (among other predators) in the water.
-In any case, knowing that being able to swim could have potentially saved her brother’s life certainly played a role in my mother’s desire for her children to be able to swim.
+As a child, I always wondered why he would not have learned how to swim, especially if he was going to get into fishing as employment.
+The answer I later learned is that there are crocodiles (among other predators) in the local waters.
+In any case, knowing that being able to swim could have potentially saved her brother’s life certainly played a role in my mother’s desire for her children to learn to swim.
 My mother, may she rest in peace, learned to swim later in her life, after fifty, and before her passing was an avid aquasizer.
 So it is never too late to learn a new skill!

 If you do not currently know how to swim at a basic level my recommendation would be to learn.
-It will not only give you an added layer of security but also an added layer of confidence.
+It will not only give you an added layer of security but also an extra level of confidence on the water.
 In the meantime, always use a lifejacket or personal flotation device (PFD) if you want to paddle while you are learning to swim.

 Wear a PFD and Bring a Whistle